Stochastic conformal flows in even dimensions: Introduction

 It will be useful to assume that the reference metric $\gref$ is chosen so that the $Q$-curvature $\qref$ is constant.
-Branson, Chang, and Yang (\cite{BCY}) showed that the conformal class of $g$ contains such a metric as long as the following conditions are satisfied: \begin{enumerate} \item[(A1)] $P_g$ is positive semi-definite with kernel equal to the constant functions. \item[(A2)] $Q_g (1) < Q_r (1)$, where $g_r$ is the round metric on the sphere $S^n$. \end{enumerate} Since $Q(1)$ is a conformal invariant and $P$ is a conformal quasi-invariant (see Section \ref{conf-geo}), both (A1) and (A2) are class properties: they either hold for all metrics in a conformal class or for none of them.
-Unless otherwise stated, we always assume that a conformal class with these properties exists, and hence choose $\gref$ so that $\qref$ is constant.
+Branson, Chang, and Yang (\cite{BCY}) showed that in dimension four, the conformal class of $g$ contains such a metric as long as the following conditions are satisfied: \begin{enumerate} \item[(A1)] $P_g$ is positive semi-definite with kernel given by the constant functions. \item[(A2)] $Q_g (1) < Q_r (1)$, where $g_r$ is the round metric on the sphere $S^n$. \end{enumerate} Brendle (\cite{Brendle2003}) showed that these conditions imply the existence of such a metric in all even dimensions.
+Condition (A2) was later weakened in \cite{Ndiaye07}, but we will need the full strength of (A2) for our purposes so we use the stronger version here.
+Since $Q(1)$ is a conformal invariant and $P$ is a conformal quasi-invariant (see Section \ref{conf-geo}), both (A1) and (A2) are class properties: they either hold for all metrics in a conformal class or for none of them.
+Unless otherwise stated, we always assume that there is a metric on $M$ such that (A1) and (A2) hold, and choose $\gref$ in the same conformal class so that $\qref$ is constant.
+We also assume throughout that $(M, g_\mathrm{ref})$ is locally conformally flat, meaning every point has a neighborhood on which $g_\mathrm{ref}$ is conformally equivalent to a metric with vanishing Riemann curvature tensor.
 We will discuss the geometric meaning of these conditions and classes of manifolds which satisfy them in Section \ref{topology}.

-\subsection{The Q Flow}
+\subsection{The Q flow}

-$Q$-curvature can be used to define a conformal flow on any even-dimensional manifold.
+$Q$-curvature can be used to define a conformal flow on even-dimensional manifolds.
 This flow is called the $Q$-curvature flow, or $Q$ flow for short.
-Just as solutions to the normalized Ricci flow often converge to metrics of constant Gauss curvature, solutions to the $Q$ flow are expected to converge to metrics with $Q$-curvature proportional to some pre-specified ``prescribing" function $f \in C^\infty (M)$.
-More precisely, Brendle (\cite{Brendle2003}) showed that if $f > 0$ and conditions (A1) and (A2) hold, the equation has a global-in-time solution and converges to a metric $g_\infty$ such that The fraction preceding $f$ in Equation \ref{nqf}, whose denominator is always nonzero by the positivity of $f$, ensures that the total volume is preserved.
+Just as solutions to the normalized 2D Ricci flow converge to metrics of constant Gauss curvature, solutions to the $Q$ flow are expected to converge to metrics with $Q$-curvature proportional to some pre-specified ``prescribing" function $f \in C^\infty (M)$.
+More precisely, Brendle (\cite{Brendle2003}) showed that if $f > 0$ and conditions (A1) and (A2) hold, the equation has a global-in-time solution and converges to a metric $g_\infty$ such that The fraction preceding $f$ in \eqref{nqf}, whose denominator is always nonzero by the positivity of $f$, ensures that the total volume is preserved.
 Indeed, the associated equation for $\phi_t$ is It follows from dominated convergence that